htdebeer/pandocomatic/documentation/pandocomatic_cli.md

 The input and output should both be files or both be directories.
 Pandocomatic will complain if the input and output types do not match.

+`-s, --stdout`

+:   Print result of converstion to standard output.

+    You cannot combine this option with `--output` or with a directory as input.

 ### Arguments to configure pandocomatic

 `-d DIR, --data-dir DIR`